Nurturing a safe workplace

 - Share lessons learned and best practices to prevent future incidents.

-- Recognize and reinforce positive and safe behavior.
+- Recognize and reinforce safe behavior.